anaclumos/extracranial/Research/pages/Proposal of Research 2023-03-28.md

 ### Research Questions

-- Can we create an "efficiently finite" map of all possible pixel combinations, forming a Photo Library of Babel?
+- Can we create an "efficiently finite" [[Cartography|map]] of all possible pixel combinations, forming a Photo Library of Babel?
 - What are the implications of the Photo Library of Babel for human creativity and Generative AI?
 - How does the finite nature of the Photo Library of Babel influence the search for specific information or images, and what does this mean for the proverb "A Needle in a Haystack"?